akveo/react-native-ui-kitten/docs/assets/articles/theme.md

 }
 ```

-In other cases you may need to create your own *rk-like* component with support of `rkType`, theming and other features.
+In other cases, you may need to create your own *rk-like* component with a support of `rkType`, theming and other features.
-Actually it's possible and easy to implement.
-Here is guide of how to create such component.
+Actually, it's quite easy to implement.
+[Here](#/docs/quick-start/create-custom-component) is a guide of how to create such component.